 •You receive a monthly copy of newsletters containing information on Australia’s refrigeration and air conditioning industry.

 •Membership is rewarding and is essential to keep our industry clean, efficient, prosperous and expanding.

 •Remember the stronger the association, the more benefits gained by its individual members.

 More information on membership benefits can be found here.

-(Note: Services offering to members may vary from state to state)
+(Note: Services offered to members may vary from state to state)